Atlanta, GA Division of Assets Lawyer

 What Property Does the Court Divide?

 Before a judge can render a final decision on how to divide assets in a divorce, there is a decision to be made on what assets should be divided at all.
 Not every piece of property owned by one or both spouses will necessarily be subject to division.
-A Georgia attorney could help explain the division of assets process by first defining separate and marital property.
+An Atlanta, Georgia attorney could help explain the division of assets process by first defining separate and marital property.
+Generally, marital property will include any asset acquired during the marriage.
+Common examples of marital assets may include the following:

 The difference between separate and marital property is important.
 During a divorce, it is the responsibility of the court to divide all marital property between the spouses.
 The same is not true for separate property.